vinland-technology/flict-obsolete/doc/design.md

-# How does FOSS License Compatibility Tool work
+# How does FOSS License Compliance Tool work

 We can split the functionality of this tool in to two main parts: